home-assistant/home-assistant.io/source/_integrations/zha.markdown

 1. Turn on your Hue bulb/light you want to reset.
 (It is important that the bulb has just been turned).
 2. Hold the Philips Hue Dimmer Switch near your bulb (closer than 10 centimeters / 4 inches).
 3. Press and hold the (I)/(ON) and (O)/(OFF) buttons on the Philips Hue Dimmer Switch for about 10 seconds continuously until your bulb starts to blink.
+On the newer switches hold the I/O and Scene Switch buttons.
 4. Your bulb should stop blinking and eventually turn on again.
 At the same time, a green light on the top left of your remote indicates that your bulb has been successfully reset to factory default settings.

+Note: If you are not unable to reset the bulb, remove it from the Hue Bridge and retry the procedure.

 #### Lutron Connected Bulb Remote